ficsit-felix/ficsit-felix/README.md

 You can find python scripts to transform save files to json and back at https://github.com/bitowl/satisfactory-save-format.

+There is a save file editor for Windows in development at https://github.com/Goz3rr/SatisfactorySaveEditor.

 ## Development
 Install the dependencies:
 ```